Green week

 Green week, or the green holidays, is a traditional Slavic seasonal festival celebrated in early June.
-It is closely linked with the cult of the dead and the spring agricultural rites.
+It is closely linked with the veneration of the dead and the spring agricultural rites.
 In Eastern European villages, the seven weeks following Easter have historically been a time of festivity.
 Green week takes place during the seventh week leading up to the Pentecost, and includes the seventh Thursday after Easter, called Semik.

 The green week is followed by Trinity week, also known as the holiday of the Trinity in Eastern Christianity.
 It is also widely known as Whitsuntide week in the English-speaking world, especially Great Britain, and is inaugurated by the celebrations of Trinity Sunday, the Sunday of Pentecost in Eastern Christianity.

 Observance

+Russia

-On Semik (the Thursday of the green week), funeral rites are held for the unclean dead (those who had died before their time).
+In Russia on Semik (the Thursday of the green week), funeral rites are held for the unclean dead (those who had died before their time).
 Birch trees are particularly significant, because they are considered hosts for the souls of the deceased.
 Sometimes people honor a particular tree by decorating it or carrying it around.
 At other times, people cut birch branches and hang them in their homes.
 The birch is also seen as a symbol of vegetative power, and may be honored with people's hope that it will bring its vitality to the coming season's crops.

 Springtime and fertility rituals are also important to the holiday.
 Girls bring offerings of fried eggs (a symbol of rebirth) and beer to birches, and speak charms about improved harvest when weaving garlands for the trees.
 Another tradition is for girls to pledge vows of friendship before the chosen birch tree.
 Some believe this to be the remnant of ritual sexual activity associated with the cult of spring.
-Like Kostroma during Maslenitsa, a chosen birch tree is destroyed at the end of the festivities.
+Like Kostroma during Maslenitsa, in Russia a chosen birch tree is destroyed at the end of the festivities.
 It is usually drowned, "in order to provide the needed rainfall for the sprouting crops".